POSYDON-code/POSYDON/docs/_source/components-overview/post_processing/pipeline/pipeline_steps.rst

     posydon-run-pipeline PATH_TO_GRIDS PATH_TO_CSV_FILE DATA_ID VERBOSE

-1. [path] The path to the girds main directory (currently not used)
+1. [path] The path to the grids main directory (currently not used)
 2. [path] The path to the csv file
 3. [int] An index indicating the data entry to read from the csv file
 4. [int] Whether one wants verbose output (1) or not (0)